Tomires/thesis/exploration.md

 [

     {
-        "id": 25,
+        "id": 2,
-        "text": "I have a favour to ask.
-                My crops have been decimated by rabbits you see...", "next_dialogue": 26
-  }
+        "text": "Hello there stranger, I haven't seen a fresh soul as of late.
+You seem to be new around these parts, am I right?
+Well then... *ahem* let me introduce you to...", "next_dialogue": 3
+    },
     ...
 ]
 ```